 Related: Buying Advice for Sous Vide Machines

 Heating water is easily the most important function of a sous vide machine, so our temperature metric accounts for 40% of the final score for each product.
-In this metric, we not only looked at the temperature accuracy of each product but also the time they take to heat up, the time to recover after adding cold food items, and their ability to hold a constant temperature over longer periods of time.
+In this metric, we not only looked at the temperature accuracy of each product but also the time they take to heat, the time to recover after adding cold food items, and their ability to hold a constant temperature over long periods.

-Tying for the top spot overall in this metric, both the Anova Nano and the Instant Pot SSV800 Accu Slim earned an 8 out of 10.
+The Anova Culinary Precision Cooker Nano and the Instant Pot SSV800 Accu Slim tied for the top spot overall in this series of tests.
 This pair both did exceptionally well in our stability test, where we vacuum-sealed iButton temperature loggers inside sous vide bags to assess performance.
 Both machines held a stable temperature within 0.1°F for 60 minutes, with the loggers failing to detect any temperature variation whatsoever.
 However, we did observe some slight temperature inaccuracies with both products.
-The Nano averaged about 0.29°F above the set temperature while the Instant Pot was an average of 0.50°F under the target.
+The Anova Culinary Precision Cooker Nano averaged about 0.29°F above the set temperature while the Instant Pot SSV800 Accu Slim was an average of 0.50°F under the target.

-Unfortunately, neither of these sous vides were particularly quick to heat up, taking almost an hour to raise cold tap water (48°F) to 147°F. The Instant Pot and the Anova Nano did alright in the thermal rebound test, only taking one and three minutes, respectively, to get the temperature back up to 135°F after we dropped in three frozen, vacuum-sealed, hamburger patties.
+Unfortunately, neither of these sous vides were particularly quick to heat up, taking almost an hour to raise cold tap water (48°F) to 147°F. The Instant Pot SSV800 Accu Slim and the Anova Culinary Precision Cooker Nano did alright in the thermal rebound test, only taking one and three minutes, respectively, to get the temperature back up to 135°F after we dropped in three frozen, vacuum-sealed, hamburger patties.

-Next, the Anova AN500, the Breville Joule, and the Sousvide Art Immersion Circulator earned a 7 out of 10.
-The Anova Culinary AN500 was the most accurate in our temperature tests, displaying an average discrepancy of 0.09°F from our measurements with a control thermometer at various temperature set points.
-The AN500 also recovered after only three minutes when we dropped the frozen burgers in, but it wasn't the fastest at initially heating.
+The Anova Culinary Precision Cooker AN500-US00, the Breville Joule 1100W, the VPCOK Sous Vide Cooker, and the Sousvide Art Immersion Circulator all followed when it came to performance in our thermal tests.
+The Anova Culinary Precision Cooker AN500-US00 was the most accurate in our temperature tests, displaying an average discrepancy of 0.09°F from our measurements with a control thermometer at various temperature set points.
+The Anova Culinary Precision Cooker AN500-US00 also recovered after only three minutes when we dropped the frozen burgers in, but it wasn't the fastest at initially heating.
 It took 55 minutes to reach the target temperature when filled with cold water.
 It also showed a little bit of temperature oscillation in our stability test, spending 11 minutes of the hour-long test a little off from its steady-state temperature, though it was only off by an average of 0.16°F.

-The Joule tended to be a little further off than the Anova, having an average error of 0.39°F above its set temperatures.
-However, it is quite a bit faster at heating water, needing only 36 minutes to heat the water to 147°F compared to the 55 minutes it took the Anova.
-The Joule also recovered a bit faster, taking two minutes to regain the set temperature after the frozen food was dropped in.
+The Breville Joule 1100W tended to be a little further off than the Anova Culinary Precision Cooker AN500-US00, having an average error of 0.39°F above its set temperatures.
+However, it is quite a bit faster at heating water, needing only 36 minutes to heat the water to 147°F compared to the 55 minutes it took the Anova Culinary Precision Cooker AN500-US00.
+The Breville Joule 1100W also recovered a bit faster, taking two minutes to regain the set temperature after the frozen food was dropped in.
 It was also a bit better at holding a steady-state temperature.
 In our hour-long test, it spent 10% of the time off of its baseline temperature by an average of 0.09°F.

-The Sousvide Art was a little more accurate than the Joule but showed more error than the Anova AN500.
+The Sousvide Art was a little more accurate than the Breville Joule 1100W but showed more error than the Anova Culinary Precision Cooker AN500-US00.
 The Sousvide Art averaged about 0.14°F under the set temperatures in our test.
 It did exceptionally well when it came to maintaining a temperature, with our loggers picking up no fluctuations whatsoever.
-However, it is a little slow at heating, taking about as long as the Anova AN500.
+However, it is a little slow at heating, taking about as long as the Anova Culinary Precision Cooker AN500-US00.

-Next, the Gourmia GSV115 and the Wancle Thermal Immersion Circulator both received a 6 out of 10 for their performances.
-Neither of these machines impressed in our accuracy assessments, with the Wancle and the Gourmia both being over a degree under the set temperature on average.
+Next, the Gourmia GSV115 and the Wancle Thermal Immersion Circulator both delivered a slightly above-average performance in our temperature metric.
+Neither of these machines impressed in our accuracy assessments, with the Wancle Thermal Immersion Circulator and the Gourmia GSV115 both being over a degree under the set temperature on average.

-They both did alright in the heating test, taking 50-55 minutes to heat the water up, and did quite well in our stability test.
-In particular, the Gourmia exhibited almost no temperature oscillation and the Wancle's were minimal at most.
+They both did alright in the heating test, taking 50-55 minutes to heat the water, and did quite well in our stability test.
+In particular, the Gourmia GSV115 exhibited almost no temperature oscillation, and the Wancle Thermal Immersion Circulator's were minimal at most.

 Next, we compared and scored how well each machine circulates water, which is responsible for 30% of the total score for each product.
 The more circulation there is in the water bath, the more homogeneous the temperature will be and the less likely it is for there to be any cold or hot spots.
 To measure this, we injected 15 mL of diluted food dye into the same spot in the bath for each machine, then timed how long it took for the color to become uniform.
 We used the same container and water amounts for each product and made sure the water was the same temperature as well, to ensure the dispersion rate was the same.

-The Anova AN500, the PARTU, and the Wancle all delivered top results in this metric, each earning a 9 out of 10 for their performance.
-The Wancle achieved the fastest time of the group with a change to constant color in a mere 14 seconds.
-The Anova AN500 and PARTU were just behind, taking only one and seconds longer than the Wancle, respectively.
+The Anova Culinary Precision Cooker AN500-US00, the VPCOK Sous Vide Cooker, and the Wancle Thermal Immersion Circulator all delivered top results in this metric.
+The Wancle Thermal Immersion Circulator and the VPCOK Sous Vide Cooker tied for the fastest time of the group, dispersing the dye to achieve a uniform color in a mere 14 seconds.
+The Anova Culinary Precision Cooker AN500-US00 was just behind, taking only a second longer than the other two.

-The Aobosi and the Joule were the next fastest, earning them both an 8 out of 10.
-The Joule needed 21 seconds and the Aobosi required 26 seconds to achieve a complete mix.
-There was a bit of a jump in time for the next product, with the Nano taking 48 seconds to completely disperse the dye, which we think it still merited a 7 out of 10.
+The Aobosi Sous Vide Cooker and the Breville Joule 1100W were the next fastest.
+The Breville Joule 1100W needed 21 seconds and the Aobosi Sous Vide Cooker required 26 seconds to achieve a complete mix.
+There was a bit of a jump in time for the next product, with the Anova Culinary Precision Cooker Nano taking 48 seconds to completely disperse the dye.

-There was an even larger jump in time for the Sousvide Art, which needed over two minutes to fully incorporate the dye, earning it a 4 out of 10.
-The Instant Pot and the Gourmia both finished at the back of the group for this metric, both earning a 2 out of 10 for taking more than three minutes to completely mix in the dye.
+There was an even larger jump in time for the Sousvide Art, which needed over two minutes to fully incorporate the dye, earning it a below-average score.
+The Instant Pot SSV800 Accu Slim and the Gourmia GSV115 both finished at the back of the group for this metric, earning the lowest score for taking more than three minutes to completely mix in the dye.

 Ease of Use